-Nathan Evans is a registered patent attorney with Woods Rogers who focuses on intellectual property (IP)—including patents, trademarks, copyrights, and trade secrets—and he assists start-ups and established companies protect and monetize their IP rights.
+Nathan Evans is a registered patent attorney with Woods Rogers who focuses on intellectual property (IP)—including patents, trademarks, copyrights, and trade secrets.
+He helps companies in a variety of industries protect and monetize their IP rights.

-In addition to prosecuting many patent applications before the USPTO, and involvement with the post-grant review process, Nathan’s litigation experience includes cases involving the infringement, validity, and enforceability of patents covering AstraZeneca’s Crestor and Eli Lilly’s Zyprexa and Evista pharmaceuticals.
-In addition to prosecution and litigation regarding chemical compounds and biotechnology, he has participated in matters involving computer software applications, medical devices, networking solutions, cellular phone technology, multilayer plastic films, paper products, pultruded and extruded structural articles, and optical discs (CDs).
+Nathan has prosecuted many patent applications before the USPTO and been involved with the post-grant review process.
+His litigation experience also includes cases involving the infringement, validity, and enforceability of patents covering AstraZeneca’s Crestor and Eli Lilly’s Zyprexa and Evista pharmaceuticals.
+In addition to prosecution and litigation regarding pharmaceuticals and biotechnology, he has participated in matters involving electrical and mechanical engineering, computer software applications, medical devices, networking solutions, cellular phone technology, multilayer plastic films, paper products, clothing articles, pultruded and extruded structural articles, and optical discs (CDs).

-- Lead counsel for Petitioner in USPTO post-grant review relating to data privacy software technology.
-AvePoint, Inc. v.
-OneTrust, LLC, PGR2018-0056 (Patent Trial and Appeal Board 2018)
+- Acted as lead counsel and successfully orally argued for Petitioner in USPTO post-grant review relating to cybersecurity/data privacy software technology.
+Institution granted and challenged patent claims invalidated (2019)

 - Lead counsel for plaintiff in litigation relating to e-commerce platform.
 Case settled favorably.
 Moore & Giles, Inc. v.
 Landmark Technology, LLC, 6:18-cv-00052-NKM (W.D.
 Va.
 2018)

 - Lead counsel for plaintiff in litigation relating to trademark dispute.
+Successfully mediated.
 Virginia Industrial Plastics, Inc. v.
 Cabinet Saver LLC (W.D.
 Va.
 2018)

 - Lead counsel for plaintiff in litigation relating to medical device technology.
 Case settled favorably.
 Human Design Medical, LLC v.
 My Health, Inc., 1:16-cv-00767 (D. Del.
 2016)